 Alvopetro's revenues are reliant on international commodity prices, which have fluctuated widely during recent years and are determined by worldwide supply and demand factors, including weather and general economic conditions.
-Although Alvopetro's business itself is not seasonal, seasonality may impact demand for natural gas and may also impact the timing of operations as weather delays may affect the speed of completion of operations.
+Although Alvopetro's business in Brazil is not seasonal, seasonality may impact demand and price for natural gas and may also impact the timing of operations as weather delays may affect the speed of completion of operations.